Gaetano Giardino: World War I

 In the spring of 1915, when Italy declared war on Austria-Hungary, he was named chief of the staff of the IV Army Corps then of the II Army Corps.
 He later assumed the duty of commander of the 48th Division, then he was named commander of two different Army Corps.
 After the Battle of Caporetto and the subsequent changes in Italian highest military positions, he became a close adviser of Armando Diaz with the duty to maintain the relations with the other Triple Entente powers.
 In April 1918 he was named commander of the 4th Army, a.k.a. the Army of Monte Grappa.
 In the Battle of Solstizio his army was able to stop the Austrian offensive.
 During the Battle of Vittorio Veneto the troops under Giardino's leadership were the first Italian troops to attack the Austrian front in order to force them to use their reserve troops against the Italians on Monte Grappa, facilitating the attack along the Piave River that took place three days later.
 After the armistice of Villa Giusti, Giardino’s 4th was disbanded.

 Later life

-Between 1923 and 1924 he was named governor of the free state of Fiume.
+Between 1923 and 1924, he was named governor of the free state of Fiume.
 In 1926 he was promoted to the rank of Marshal of Italy.
-He died in Torino in 1935 and he is buried together with his soldiers in the war cemetery of Monte Grappa.
+He died in Turin in 1935 and he is buried together with his soldiers in the war cemetery of Monte Grappa.
 A monument in his honor has been erected in Bassano del Grappa.